kiboschool/setup-guides/windows-setup-guide.md

 ## Summary

 Here’s the short version of the above steps.

+Don't do them again if you've already followed the steps!

 Open Powershell ( `⊞ Win` then search “Powershell”), and run these commands one at a time, in order.
 To run each command, copy and paste the line from here into Powershell and press Enter.